spacelift-io/user-documentation/docs/getting-started.md

 ### State Management

-State can be managed by your backend or can be imported into Spacelift for Terraform projects.
+State can be managed by your backend, or for Terraform projects - can be imported into Spacelift.
 It is not required to let Spacelift manage your infrastructure state.

 ### Worker Pools

-Spacelift provides public and private worker pools that execute Spacelift workflows.
+Spacelift provides two options for managing the underlying compute used by Spacelift: public or private worker pools.
 Public worker pools are managed by Spacelift whereas private pools are hosted by you.
 Due to security and compliance requirements, several of our customers choose private pools to manage their infrastructure.
 You can learn more about worker pools [here](concepts/worker-pools.md).

 ### Policies